 - Click on any location inside the mesh grid, to create a new anchor point.
 New anchors can be created also at locations not covered by the selected object group.

 - Click on an anchor point (dark circle) to select the anchor.
 The selected anchor point is indicated with a red circle.

 - Drag an anchor point to stretch the mesh grid and the shapes in an elastic way.

-- Press the Option key to show the rotation handles around the anchor points as blue circles.
+- Press the Option (Mac) or Alt (Windows) key to show the rotation handles around the anchor points as blue circles.
 Hovering the mouse over the blue circles will indicate anchor node rotation.

-- While holding the Option key, click on a blue circle around the node, and drag the mouse around the node to change the rotation of the mesh grid at that node.
+- While holding the Option (Mac) or Alt (Windows) key, click on a blue circle around the node, and drag the mouse around the node to change the rotation of the mesh grid at that node.

 Envelope and Mesh Warp